square/bionic/docs/concepts.rst

 ---------------------

-Whenever Bionic computes an entity's value, it automatically caches that value in memory (in case you access it again in from the same ``Flow`` object) and in persistent storage (in case you want to access it later, perhaps after restarting your script or notebook).
-Currently the only supported location for persistent storage is your computer's hard disk.
+Whenever Bionic computes an entity's value, it automatically caches that value in memory (in case you access it again in from the same ``Flow`` object) and to disk (in case you want to access it later, perhaps after restarting your script or notebook).
+Bionic can also be configured to cache to :ref:`Google Cloud Storage <google_cloud_storage_anchor>`.

 Bionic's caching can be seen in action in the `ML tutorial`_.